关键词不能为空

 and

-having partial overlap but have different form,
+are those that having partial overlap but have different form, meaning and distribution

-and can easily
+and can easily make negative transfer.

 How